riffhi/EcoBin/README.md

 # Waste Management Solution

 ## Overview
 This repository contains the source code for a waste management solution aimed at supporting the Swachh Bharat Mission (SBM).
 The application addresses challenges in waste segregation, collection optimization, and citizen engagement.
-It includes features such as waste categorization tools, efficient collection route suggestions, a reporting system for unclean areas, leaderboards, and blogs to promote sustainability awareness.
+It includes features such as waste categorization tools, a reporting system for unclean areas, leaderboards, and blogs to promote sustainability awareness.

 ## Features